chuong98/Weekend-DeepRL/README.md

 + The code, modules, and config system are written based on `mmcv` [configs and registry system](https://mmcv.readthedocs.io/en/latest/understand_mmcv.html), thus very easy to adopt, adjust components by changing the config files.
 + Lecture Notes: No lengthy math, just the motivation concept, key equations for implementing, and a summary of tricks that makes the methods work.
 More important, I try to make the connection with previous methods as possible.

+> My learning strategy is to go directly to summarize and implement the papers, starting from the basic one.
+I hate the fact that most of the books in RL always start with very heavy theory background, asking us to remember many vague definitions, such as what is On-Line, Off-Line, Policy Gradient, etc.
+NO, NO, NO !!!
+Let play with the basic blocks first.
+When we feel comfortable, just recap and introduce these concepts later.
+It is absolutely fine if you don't remember these definitions at all.

 Following are the great resource that I learn from:
 + https://spinningup.openai.com/en/latest/
 + https://simoninithomas.github.io/deep-rl-course/#syllabus